clsMarkRecordsToDeleteTransform Step

 • Connect the dots between the “clsInputCSV” and other steps, as shown above.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+• The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 • Select the database operation from the drop-down list.
 You may configure the step to perform “Insert, Update, Insert and Update, Delete, and Replace All”.
 You must configure the step to perform the Delete function to remove the records marked for deletion.
 Click the Save button.

-• Save the ETL definition, create a new instance, and then execute it.
+• Save the ETL definition, create a new instance, and execute it.
 Render the ETL instance.
 Click the ETL step to view its properties.
 The “clsMarkRecordsToDeleteTransform” step should delete the records marked for deletion.

 Definition Sample: